← Back to projects

 No Overlap to Avoid Embedding Cost Explosion

-Chunks don't share context at their boundaries.
-Overlap-based chunking (common in LangChain recipes — 200-word chunks with 50-word overlap) would increase Titan Embed v2 API calls by ~25% with no measurable retrieval quality gain for prose documents.
-On a t3.small.search OpenSearch domain, the storage and compute savings matter.
+Chunks don't share context at the boundaries.
+Overlap chunking (LangChain's usual recipe, 200 words with 50 word overlap) would add about 25% more Titan Embed v2 API calls with no measurable retrieval gain on prose.
+On a t3.small.search domain, storage and compute savings actually matter.

 09

 index_drive_file() checks source_modified_at and skips unchanged documents.
-When a document changes, it deletes all existing chunks and re-indexes.
-Fixed-size chunking produces stable chunk_id = f"{drive_id}:{idx}" identifiers.
-Semantic chunking would make chunk boundaries shift unpredictably between document versions, breaking chunk-ID-based deduplication.
+When a document changes, the pipeline deletes every existing chunk and re-indexes from scratch.
+Fixed size chunking gives me stable chunk_id = f"{drive_id}:{idx}" identifiers.
+Semantic chunking would shift chunk boundaries between versions, which breaks chunk-ID based dedup.

 10

-Pure kNN works well for policy prose, but queries containing control IDs (AC-2(4)), tool names (sshd_config), or CLI flags need lexical precision that vector similarity alone misses.
+Pure kNN works fine for policy prose.
+Queries with control IDs like AC-2(4), tool names like sshd_config, or CLI flags need lexical precision vector similarity misses.
 Hybrid search fuses normalized kNN and BM25 scores with configurable weights.
-Documents appearing in only one result set get 0.0 for the missing signal — this naturally penalizes results that score well on only one dimension.
+Documents appearing in only one result set get 0.0 on the other.
+Single dimension matches get penalized automatically.

 11

-Every hybrid parameter is keyword-only with a default value: use_hybrid=False (existing behavior unchanged), vector_weight=0.7, keyword_weight=0.3.
-No existing callers use positional args that would break.
-Zero test files directly call any of the modified methods.
-Opting in is a single flag change — opting out requires no code changes at all.
+Every hybrid parameter is keyword-only with a default. use_hybrid=False (existing behavior unchanged), vector_weight=0.7, keyword_weight=0.3.
+No positional args got added that could break existing callers.
+Zero test files touch the modified methods.
+Opting in is one flag.
+Opting out is no code change at all.

 12